k1LoW/deck/README.md

 # deck

-`deck` is a tool for creating deck using Google Slides.
+`deck` is a tool for creating deck using Markdown and Google Slides.

 ## Key concept